Microsoft Windows XP

 Additional listing of Microsoft Windows versions can be found on our Windows version page.

-Windows XP is designed more for users who may not be familiar with all of Windows features and has several new abilities to make the Windows experience more easy for those users.
+Windows XP is designed more for users who may not be familiar with all of the Windows features and has several new abilities to make the Windows experience easier for those users.

 Windows XP includes various new features not found in previous versions of Microsoft Windows.
 Below is a listing of some of these new features.

 - New interface - a completely new look and ability to change the look.

 - Updates - new feature that automatically obtains updates from the Internet.

 - Internet Explorer 6 - Includes Internet explorer 6 and new IM.

 - Multilingual support - added support for different languages.

 In addition to the above features, Windows XP does increase reliability when compared to previous versions of Microsoft Windows.

 |Windows XP Home and Professional |